October 2018: Pacific crossing & Japan

 The highlights of our 48 hours in Tokyo include:

 On the departure day, the hotel's check-out time was 11am, but guests could pay 2000Yen/per hour to delay check-out.
 So we paid 6000Yen to check out at 2pm, allowing Vincent to finish watching game 2 of MLB World Series on TV in our room.
 Our AA flight departure was delayed from 5:50pm to 8pm.

 Vincent purchased a Sony WH-1000XM3 Noise Cancellation Headphone specifically for the long flights and was very pleased with it.

 Review of Mitsui Garden Hotel Ueno - We booked a 194 sq-ft high floor double

-and got assigned a room with a window facing the Ueno station.
+and got assigned a room on the 14th floor with windows facing the Ueno station.
 The space in the

 room was cleverly utilized; it had a large desk top and enough room to open two suitcases.
 The double bed was

 pushed against a wall, so one person needed to be nimble to climb up and down from the foot of the bed.